mikejmcguirk/Neovim-Win10-Lazy/README.md

   - This config uses ALE to interface with prettier, with the intention of avoiding ESLint for formatting

-  - To test that the ESLint LSP and prettier are both working:
+  - To test that the ESLint LSP and prettier are both working

     - Create a Javascript project where the .eslintrc file is configured to error on single-quoted strings